 Dr. Tmanova can conduct the research quality analysis of academic publication to understand the academic development, scientific influence, research impact of scholar’s research, and development of scientific research and policy.

-Dr. Tmanova can conduct analysis of written research data management plan for DoD grant, and develop the research data management plan for DoD grant by providing guidance on data intellectual property rights, research data ethics and policies, policies on research-driven data sharing data law, management of research data, data representation using data visualization software, and data protection.
+Dr. Tmanova can conduct analysis of written research data management plan for DoD grant and design the research data management plan for DoD grant by providing guidance on data intellectual property rights, research data ethics and policies, policies on research-driven data sharing data law, and management of research data.

 Dr. Tmanova can conduct the educational program analysis, design, development, implementation, and evaluation of learning to identify the learning gap in learners and develop learning solutions to enhance education.